banatoly/Coursera_Capstone/README.md

 Let's apply CRISP (Cross-Industry standart process for data mining) to that problem.

+## Introduction

+The costs of fatalities and injuries due to traffic accidents have a great impact on the society.
+In recent years, researchers have paid increasing attention to determining factors that significantly affect severity of driver injuries caused by traffic accidents.

+Annual Global Road Crash Statistics:
+* Approximately 1.35 million people die in road crashes annually, on average 3,700 people lose their lives every day on the roads.
+* An additional 20-50 million suffer non-fatal injuries, often resulting in long-term disabilities. 
+* More than half of all road traffic deaths occur among vulnerable road users—pedestrians, cyclists, and motorcyclists. 
+* Road traffic injuries are the leading cause of death among young people aged 5-29.
+* Young adults aged 15-44 account for more than half of all road deaths. 
+* On average, road crashes cost countries 3% of their gross domestic product.

 ## Business Undertanding

 For problem understanding let's see the situation: